 For this project, our Raspberry PI Pico isn’t going to measure the sun/rain status, but we’ll use a free online weather service to get both current values and forecasts for the following days.

-Open Weather is an online weather provider that enables you to get information about the current weather and the forecasts for any world position.
-The data exchange can be achieved by their API, authenticated by an API Key.
-So, you need to register on their website in order to get the API key.
+Open-Meteo is an online weather provider that enables you to get information about the current weather and the forecasts for any location.
+The data exchange can be achieved through their API, which doesn’t require authentication with any API Key.
+So, you don’t need to register on their website in order to get their data, unless you need it for commercial use.

-Open Weather also gives paid plans with more detailed results and higher frequency.
-It isn’t required for this project’s goals, but you can check their pricing plans if required.
+Open-Meteo also gives paid plans for commercial use, you can check their pricing plans if required.

 What We Need